Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-The Weave shourds your ally, granting them its blessing.
+The Weave shrouds your ally, granting them its blessing.
 Select a creature within range.
 They gain 6 + Presence absorption and are resistant to arcane damage for the duration of this effect.

 ### Blessing of the Shroud - Miracle